meitpay/sales-ai-poc/api/README.md

 # Backend

-Simple Flask API with CrewAI multiagents.
+Simple Flask API with CrewAI multi-agents.

 This project is using Python, Docker and CrewAI.